-If you suffer from severe nearsightedness or have another condition that precludes you from undergoing LASIK, Dr. Kerry Solomon may be able to help you with Visian implantable contact lenses (ICL) here in Charleston, SC.
+There is no one-size-fits-all procedure for vision correction.
+That’s why Dr. Kerry Solomon offers a variety of options for patients in his Charleston, SC practice.
+Visian Implantable Contact Lenses can be a great solution for those with severe nearsightedness or other conditions that preclude them from undergoing LASIK.
 If you are a candidate, these remarkable lenses can free you from the hassle of glasses and contacts and let you comfortably enjoy crisp, clear vision – often 20/20 or better.

 If you’re significantly nearsighted, a life without glasses is still within reach – and we’re excited to discuss your options with you in person.
 Request an appointment using our simple online form, or call our office at (843) 881-3937 to speak with a helpful member of our staff and set your appointment.

 Although LASIK is an effective, popular option for vision correction, it’s not recommended for patients who are extremely nearsighted.
 For these patients, Dr. Solomon often recommends the Visian ICL.
 During a quick, painless procedure, Dr. Solomon inserts Visian within your cornea to work with your eye’s natural lens, correcting your nearsightedness and potentially eliminating your need for glasses.

 You are likely a good candidate for Visian if the significance of your nearsightedness prohibits you from successfully undergoing LASIK.
 Other factors for candidacy include:

 “…This is completely life changing, I am so excited to visit water parks and do outdoor activities without contacts!”